-- 42.1 An "employment relationship problem" includes: - (a) A personal grievance - (b) A dispute - (c) Any other problem relating to or arising out of the employment relationship but does not include any problem with negotiating new terms and conditions of employment.

-- 42.1.1 A "personal grievance" means a claim that an employee: - (a) Has been unjustifiably dismissed; or - (b) has had his/her employment, or his/her conditions of employment, affected to - (c) his/her disadvantage by some unjustifiable action by the employer; or - (d) has been discriminated against in his/her employment; or - (e) has been sexually harassed in his/her employment; or - (f) has been racially harassed in his/her employment; or - (g) has been subjected to duress in relation to union membership. - 42.1.2 Where an Employment Relationship Problem arises the parties will in the first instance seek to resolve it between the immediately affected parties.
+- 42.1 An "employment relationship problem" includes: - (a) A personal grievance - (b) A dispute - (c) Any other problem relating to or arising out of the employment relationship but does not include any problem with negotiating new terms and conditions of employment. - 42.1.1 A "personal grievance" means a claim that an employee: - (a) Has been unjustifiably dismissed; or - (b) has had his/her employment, or his/her conditions of employment, affected to - (c) his/her disadvantage by some unjustifiable action by the employer; or - (d) has been discriminated against in his/her employment; or - (e) has been sexually harassed in his/her employment; or - (f) has been racially harassed in his/her employment; or - (g) has been subjected to duress in relation to union membership. - 42.1.2 Where an Employment Relationship Problem arises the parties will in the first instance seek to resolve it between the immediately affected parties.
 Further to this: - (a) The employee is entitled to seek representation at any stage during the process. - (b) If the matter is unresolved either party is entitled to seek mediation from the Labour Department or refer the matter to the Employment Relations Authority.
-(Both mediation and investigation by the Authority are services available for the resolution of employment relationship problems). - 42.1.3 If the employment relationship problem is a personal grievance, the employee must raise the grievance with the employer within a period of 90 days beginning with the date on which the action alleged to amount to a personal grievance occurred or came to the notice of the employee, whichever is the latter. - 42.1.4 Where any matter comes before the Authority for determination, the Authority must direct the matter to mediation in the first instance.
+(Both mediation and investigation by the Authority are services available for the resolution of employment relationship problems). - 42.1.3 If the employment relationship problem is a personal grievance, the employee must raise the grievance with the employer within a period of 90 days beginning with the date on which the action alleged to amount to a personal grievance occurred or came to the notice of the employee, whichever is the latter.
+Where the grievance is in respect of alleged sexual harassment the employee needs to raise their grievance within 12 months of the action occurring or the grievance coming to their notice. - 42.1.4 Where any matter comes before the Authority for determination, the Authority must direct the matter to mediation in the first instance.
 Where mediation has failed or been deemed inappropriate in the circumstances, the Authority will then have the power to investigate the matter. - 42.2 If the employment relationship problem relates to discrimination or sexual harassment, services available for the resolution of the problem include either application to the Authority for the resolution of this grievance or a complaint under the Human Rights Act 1993, but not both. - 42.3 A party dissatisfied with the decision of the Authority may challenge that decision in Employment Court.
 In the same way a decision of the Employment Court may be appealed to the Court of Appeal.